1All the congregation lifted up their voice and cried out; and the people wept that night.

 3Why does Yahweh bring us to this land to fall by the sword?
 Our wives and our little ones will be a prey: wouldn’t it be better for us to return into Egypt?”

-4They said one to another, “Let us make a captain and let us return into Egypt.”
+4They said one to another, “Let’s appoint a leader and return into Egypt.”

 5Then Moses and Aaron fell on their faces before all the assembly of the congregation of the children of Israel.